 While no one wants to see their friend suffer, most people struggle with knowing when to consider euthanasia for their pet.
-The bottom line is that there is no black and white, right or wrong answer.
+The bottom line is there are no black and white, right or wrong answers.
 It is a very personal decision and what is right for one person and pet will be different than what is right for another.
-We know that any decision you make will not be made lightly and we will do our best to accommodate and respect your wishes.
+We know any decision you make will not be made lightly and we will do our best to accommodate and respect your wishes.

 Once the decision has been reached to pursue euthanasia for your pet, there are some other decisions to make including whether or not you want to be present and arrangements you would like to make for aftercare.

 For some people, it is important to them to be present with their pet when the euthanasia takes place.
 Other people do not wish to be present.
 Once again, there is no right or wrong way to do things and it is an entirely personal decision.
 At Sault Ste.
-Marie Animal Clinic, we usually tell clients they are welcome to be present for the euthanasia but they should not feel obligated to be present if they feel it will bother them too much.
+Marie Animal Clinic, we usually tell clients they are welcome to be present for the euthanasia but they should not feel obligated to be present.
 Our goal is to make the entire process as smooth and non-stressful for the patient as possible.

 What is exactly is euthanasia?

 Simply put, euthanasia for pets involves the injection of a planned overdose of barbiturate anesthetic into a vein.
 As the drug travels to the brain via the bloodstream, the patient immediately becomes unconscious.
 As more drug reaches the brain, the part of the brain that controls breathing and the heart becomes so depressed that the patient stops breathing and their heart stops beating.
-This happens literally within a matter of seconds.
+The patient will become unconscious/asleep within seconds – it may take a minute or two for all heart activity to stop.
 Occasionally there may be a little twitching or even a gasp from the patient but this is simply reflex activity and the patient is already gone.